pandashavenobugs/MqttResponsePatternBlogPost/README.md

 });
 ```

-We must focus on the packet parameter that contains the responseTopic and the correlationData.
+We focus on the packet parameter that contains the responseTopic and the correlationData.
+I use the correlationData as a secret code.The response message is published if the converted correlationData is 'secret'.